Reis200/Repeated-Digit-Calculator/README.md

 # Repeated-Digit-Calculator
-This Python program works out the range of numbers that have repeated digits In between starting_number and final_number (they are not included)
+This Python program works out the range of numbers that have repeated digits;
+In between starting_number and final_number (they are not included)